 With 26% of users deleting an app after first use, the first time use scenario is your only opportunity to give them a reason to return.

-Some mobile apps are rehashing lessons that have already been learned by other domains, so I wanted to cover 4 FTUE best practices that are especially important in the context of mobile apps.
+Some mobile apps are rehashing mistakes that have already been recognized and overcome in other domains, so I’m covering 4 FTUE best practices that are especially important in the context of mobile apps.